Looking for the best sleeping bag to keep you warm when you wild camp?

 Sleeping bags are not as different as the tickets say.
 The most important thing to look at on a sleeping bag that you want to keep you warm on freezing nights is the EN13537 Comfort rating.
 This should be below zero to be comfortable in the Winter and if you need the bag for arctic conditions then you know as much or more than I do already (see link at the bottom of the page).

 So, synthetic takes up twice the space and down is half the weight.
 It’s a no-brainer, choose down.
 Which brand?
 Well, there are many and they do offer different design benefits BUT unless you have £500 in the budget or you’re off to Everest then the bespoke companies are out of your league.
 You’ll pay them an extra few hundred to make the bag a bit more to your spec.
-This is fine but for most of us, our budget will stretch to £200.
+This is fine. but for most of us, the budget may only stretch to say £200.

 For me, £200 is best spent with Alpkit.
 I had a SkyeHigh 1000 which had an EN comfort rating (the important number) of -2 but I’ve gone to sleep at 8 pm and it was -10c outside, been comfortable throughout the night and woke to find a snowstorm had frozen the tent.
 I measured 30c in the bag!

-Since selling that on, I now own a SkyeHigh 500 for summer and the 900 for winter.
+Since selling that on, I now own a SkyeHigh 500 for summer and have used a 900 for winter until just recently when I splashed out on a more expensive but lighter bag (more later).

 - AlpKit SkyeHigh 500 – 970 grams – EN Comfort 1c – £140